kilean20/ML_blog/GP4Optim/GP4Optim.md

 ### Literature comparing NN and GP

 A [literature](https://doi.org/10.1063/1.5003074) compares NN and GP on a regression problem (fitting potential energy surface).
-GP resulted bettwe accuracy.
+GP resulted better accuracy.

-### Comparision with NN ensemble model
+### Comparision with NN ensemble model on a 1D problem

 Although, the NN ensemble model is not Bayesian, it can estimate uncertainty and can incorporate new data by training.